microsoft/aed-content-nasa-su20/IntroToPython/0-Introduction.md

 This learning path introduces you to the world of Python.
 But the goal is not to learn Python, the goal is to understand how Python plays a role in the innovative solutions that NASA creates.
 Through the lens of space discovery, this learning path could ignite a passion to persistently learn, discover, and create so that you too can one day help us all understand a little more about the world beyond our Earth.

-Through these ten modules, you will:
+Through these 4 modules, you will:

 - Learn about and install the tools needed to begin learning programming
 - Learn core programming concepts and apply them to real-life NASA problems